Corollarium/localtls/README.md

 ## Renewing keys

 You should renew keys once a month, according to the recommendation of Let's Encrypt.
-To simulate certbot DNS hooks:
+Run this with the proper domain:

-`CERTBOT_DOMAIN=yourdomain.net CERTBOT_VALIDATION=xxx python3 certbottxt.py deploy`
+`python3 certbotdns.py renovate yourdomain.net email@yourdomain.net`

-`CERTBOT_DOMAIN=yourdomain.net CERTBOT_VALIDATION=xxx CERTBOT_AUTH_OUTPUT=_acme-challenge.asdf.com python3 certbottxt.py cleanup`
+# Using this in your webservice

-# Using keys in your webservice
+We at [Corollarium](https://corollarium.com) provide a public DNS server that can be freely used by anyone at [TODO].
+It's used in our [video wall](https://softwarevideowall.com).

 You should fetch the keys remotely before you open your webservice.
 Keys are valid for three months, but renewed every month.
 If your service runs continuously for longer than that you should either restart the service or make it poll and replace the keys every 24h or so.